forever9teen/alx-low_level_programming/0x02-functions_nested_loops/README.md

-Write a function that prints the last digit of a number.
+Write a function that prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59.

-Prototype: int print_last_digit(int);
+Prototype: void jack_bauer(void);

-Returns the value of the last digit
+You can listen to this soundtrack while coding :)